1997 Pacific typhoon season

-The 1997 Pacific typhoon season was a record-breaking season featuring 11 tropical cyclones reaching super typhoon intensity, tying the record with 1965 with the most violent tropical cyclones globally.
 It has no official bounds; it ran year-round in 1997, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
+The first named storm, Hannah, developed on January 20 while the last named storm, Paka, dissipated on December 23.
+Tropical Storm Linda became the worst tropical cyclone to hit Vietnam, killing over 3,000 people.